kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.6.1 - April 30, 2016 =
+= 4.6.1 - May 1, 2016 =
-* Fixed bug that changed the way vertical video players were resized.
+* Fixed bug that changed the way Video.js players were resized when the specified dimensions did not match the video's actual dimensions.
+* Adjusted CSS for video overlay bar and z-index of the Video.js play button.

 = 4.6 - April 29, 2016 =
 * Still 100% free.
 More info in the <a href="https://wordpress.org/support/topic/version-50-will-convert-some-free-features-to-paid-add-ons">support forum</a>.